 I think it is also VITAL that the output is actually meaningful.
 Nothing bores students more than meaningless conversations, or artificial writing exercises.

-I do not consider maybe classroom or homework exercises as OUTPUT.
-Exercises or drills where students repeat sentences or structures I consider part of MEMORIZATION.
+I do not consider many classroom or homework exercises as OUTPUT.
+Exercises, or drills, where students repeat sentences or structures are, to me, part of MEMORIZATION.

 Output for me would include a spontaneous and free choice of internally grabbing the language in a meaningful, useful and ideally interesting context!

 - Internet forums

 - Keeping a diary